victorfisac/Physac/README.md

-    float dynamicFriction;          // Friction when the body has movement (0 to 1) float restitution;              // Restitution coefficient of the body (0 to 1) bool useGravity;                // Apply gravity force to dynamics bool freezeOrient;              // Physics rotation constraint
+    float dynamicFriction;          // Friction when the body has movement (0 to 1) float restitution;              // Restitution coefficient of the body (0 to 1) bool useGravity;                // Apply gravity force to dynamics bool isGrounded;                // Physics grounded on other body state bool freezeOrient;              // Physics rotation constraint
     PhysicsShape shape;             // Physics body shape information (type, radius, vertices, normals) } *PhysicsBody;